Balancing our ego and our soul’s needs is one of the primary goals of spiritual development. You can learn how to do it.

 Connecting to “source” is hard to explain.
 It is because it beyond the experience of the senses.
 Dr. Wayne Dyer refers to Source as the Spirit (1).
 He considered himself a Sorcerer because he meditated regularly and bathed in this transcendent place of peace.
 He connects with “source” or pure consciousness to engage his intuitive gifts.

 Another way to look at it is through the analogy of the mansion.
-Imagine you own a mansion but never go beyond the hallway.
+Imagine you own an estate but never go beyond the hallway.
 It’s like living with the Ego in total control.
 You don’t know what you are missing because you have no frame of reference for it.

 Our Ego is A Tool